JMHReif/graphrag-fundamentals-quarkus/README.md

 http ":8080/manualGraphRAG?question=Are there organizations with major investments recently?"

 #Agentic
+http ":8080/agents/debug/tools"
 #Vector agent
-http ":8080/agents/agentic?question=What news is related to cybersecurity threats?" http ":8080/agents/agentic?question=Are there any major funding announcements related to technology?"
-#http ":8080/agents/agentic?question=What sentiment is in the articles?"
-#http ":8080/agents/agentic?question=What articles mention AI?"
+http ":8080/agents/agentic?question=What news is related to cybersecurity threats?" http ":8080/agents/agentic?question=Are there any major funding announcements related to technology?" http ":8080/agents/agentic?question=What sentiment is in the articles?" http ":8080/agents/agentic?question=What articles mention AI?"
 #Graph agent
-http ":8080/agents/agentic?question=Which industries are seeing the most change?" http ":8080/agents/agentic?question=Which organizations are dealing with layoffs?"
+http ":8080/agents/agentic?question=Which industries are seeing the most change?" http ":8080/agents/agentic?question=Which locations are mentioned most in the articles?" http ":8080/agents/agentic?question=What organizations are doing innovative things with toys?"
-#http ":8080/agents/agentic?question=Which companies are in the technology industry?"
+#Text2Cypher agent
+http ":8080/agents/agentic?question=Which organizations are not public and have revenue over 50 billion?" http ":8080/agents/agentic?question=Where is iDefense organization located?" http ":8080/agents/agentic?question=How many employees does CRMWaypoint have?" http ":8080/agents/agentic?question=Which organizations are mentioned most in articles?"
 ```

 ## Related Guides